Vitamin D and Tinnitus: A Powerful Combination

 Does vitamin D deficiency cause tinnitus?

-In a 2023 meta analysis, researchers looked at the connection between vitamin D and tinnitus.
-Around 50% of those in the tinnitus group were found to have vitamin D deficiency.
-Further, serum vitamin D levels in tinnitus subjects were significantly decreased compared to those without tinnitus (levels were around 22% lower in the tinnitus group) [1].
+Multiple studies now show that vitamin D deficiency is linked to tinnitus.
+In a 2023 meta analysis, researchers found an association between vitamin D deficiency and tinnitus.
+The serum vitamin D levels in tinnitus subjects were significantly decreased compared to those without tinnitus, meaning that the vitamin D levels were around 22% lower in the tinnitus group [1].

-Does Vitamin D affect tinnitus severity?
+What is the relationship between Vitamin D and tinnitus severity?

 How does low Vitamin D affect tinnitus?